compulim/react-define-as-custom-element/README.md

 document.getElementsByTagName('my-calculator')[0].sum(1, 2); // Returns 3.
 ```

 Only one callback function can be registered per method name.
-The hook will throw if called with the method name that is already registered with another callback function.
+The hook will throw if called with the method names that are already registered with another callback function.

 ## Behaviors